KimKhanh14/EdgeDetection/README.md

 # Edge Detection
  This project was carried by Group 2 while studying Computer Vision course at VNUHCM-University of Science.
-This includes 4 edge detection methods: Sobel, Prewitt, Laplace and Cany built using algorithms.
+This includes 4 edge detection methods: Sobel, Prewitt, Laplace and Canny built using algorithms.
 The report contains the results of methods and comparisons.

 # Contributors
 This project is carried out by Group 2 members, including: